blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 - Kahneman → "Why"
 	- Why do we make bad decisions under pressure
-	- Why the design phase is important
+	- Why is the design phase important
-	- Why we must be careful
+	- Why must we be thoughtful

 - Meadows → "What"
-	- What to design (the complete system)
+	- What should we design (the whole system)
 	- What must not be missing
 	- What is the leverage point